wingkeet/mongodb-runrs/README.md

 ### Prerequisites
 - Ubuntu 18.04 is required.
 - A copy of MongoDB is *not* required as it will be downloaded automatically.
-- There are zero dependencies as only bash shell scripts are used.
+- There are zero dependencies as only Bash shell scripts are used.

 ### Installing
 You can use an ordinary user account; root access is not required.
 Go to your home directory and clone a local copy of this repository: